-Duration: 1 to 2 days

-CPD Points: 5 to 10
+CPD Points: 4 to 8 CPD Points: 5 to 10

-Language: English

-Level: Intermediate

 In recent years the use of geostatistics has spread from the world of reservoir characterization to that of velocity analysis, seismic inversion, uncertainty quantification, and more generally to that of seismic data integration in earth models.
 Nevertheless, many geoscientists still regard geostatistics as little more than a statistical black box.
 By explaining the concepts and applications, this course clarifies the benefits of geostatistics and helps spread its use.